zahra-teb/Graph-ML-Final-Project/README.md

 We used the **BBBP** dataset for the classification task.
 BBBP (Blood–brain barrier penetration) dataset comes from a recent study on the modeling and prediction of barrier permeability.
 This dataset records whether a compound is permeable to the blood-brain barrier.

 ### Results
+We used the ROC-AUC metric to compute the score.

 [![image.png](https://i.postimg.cc/02SBWMM5/image.png)](https://postimg.cc/RNMdq0L2)